 2. Maximize fill rate

 The same is true for fill rate, which is the number of ads the ad network serves (impressions) compared to the number of ads you request (requests).
 Just because your app requests an ad from a given network, doesn’t necessarily mean it’s going to be served.
-Perhaps that network doesn’t have any interstitial ads to show to a user in South Africa at that moment in time.
+Perhaps that ad network doesn’t have any interstitial ads to show to a user in South Africa at that moment in time.

 But if you connect to multiple ad networks through a mobile ad mediation platform, there’s a much higher chance that one of the networks will have an ad available to serve to your users – no matter where they’re located.
 That’s because each ad network is known to have a stronger presence in certain regions.
-So leveraging several ad networks makes sure you cover all your bases – literally.
+So leveraging several mobile ad networks makes sure you cover all your bases – literally.

 Fill rate is important because if your fill rate is low, it means you’re not getting the most out of your app’s ad inventory.